Skip to content

 description string The user-entered description of the role. description:"This is a role for accountants."

 created date The date the role was created, in ISO 8601 format.
-To include the time in your search query, escape the : characters using a \. created:2018-08-16T18\:29\:02Z
+If you want to include the time in your search query, escape the : characters using a \. created:2018-08-16T18\:29\:02Z

-modified date The date the role was last modified, in ISO 8601 format.
-To include the time in your search query, escape the : characters using a \. modified:2018-08-16T18\:29\:02Z
+modified date The most recent date that changes were made to this role in ISO 8601 format.
+This includes changes made within your tenant and detected by aggregations.
+If you want to include the time in your search query, escape the : characters using a \. modified:2018-08-16T18\:29\:02Z

 enabled bool A boolean describing whether the role is enabled.
 This field is case sensitive. enabled:false